johncclayton/electric/src/server/README.md

     $ electric-server

-The web service runs on port *5000*.
+The web service runs on port 5000 - you have no choice.
+Thank you for your co-operation.

 # running from the github repo
-Setup a virtualenv for the project, and load the required modules via a pip install -r requirements.txt.
+Setup a virtualenv for the project, and load the required modules using the requirements.txt file

+    $  pip install -r requirements.txt

 Use the run_server.sh script within this directory to start the server.
-This assumes your current python environment has all the required modules installed into it.
+This assumes your current python environment has all the required modules installed of course.

 # publish to pypi or pypitest repository
 The server code can be published to the pypi repo as long as you have account credentials for the pypi